geoschem/GEOSChem-python-tutorial/README.md

 If the page is loaded successfully, you should see a [Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html) interface.
 Then, click on the first notebook to get started.
 Jupyter combines Python code, execution results, plots, custom texts, and even Latex formulas in a single page.
 Besides using the Jupyter program, you can also view the static notebook on GitHub (e.g [the first notebook](./Chapter00_basic_python.ipynb)).

-The [official doc](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html) contains very clear instructions on using Jupyter for interactive computing.
+Please follow [Jupyter official doc](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html) to learn basic operations.
 The most important command is `Shift+Enter` to execute the current code block.

 ## Install on your own computer